-All assignments are due by midnight according to the Assignments Schedule.
+Assignments.
+All assignments are due according to the Assignments Schedule - please pay close attention to our Assignments Schedule found in the Administrative Blackboard tab.

 Late Submission Policy.
-Students have up to a week to hand in late assignments for 50% of the assignment credit.
-Example: If you do not submit a paper by the Sunday night deadline, you have until the following Sunday to submit the assignment but will incur a 50% late penalty on that assignment.
+Students have until the next assignment to submit late assignments for 90% of the assignment credit.
+Example: if you do not submit a paper by the Sunday night deadline you have until the following Sunday to submit the assignment but will incur a 10% late penalty on that assignment.
 Students will receive no credit for assignments submitted after the late submission deadline unless prior coordination was done with the instructor.

-Format for All Assignments.
-Format for all assignments (expect for Discussion Boards and unless a different style is specified) is APA Format: Double-spaced, Times New Roman font, 12 pitch, one-inch margins, cover sheet, and reference page - see the guidance found in the APA Assistance Folder in our Lesson Folder Blackboard tab.
+Format for all Assignments.
+Format for all assignments (expect for Discussion Boards and unless a different style is specified) is APA Format, 7th edition: double-spaced, Times New Roman or Arial font, 12 pitch, one inch margins, cover sheet, and reference page - see the guidance found in the APA Assistance Folder in the Administrative Folder in our Blackboard course site.